 Change the following sentence in Section 9.19.2.4 of TGac Draft D0.4: (P72L20)

 The TXNAV timer is a timer that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder.
 The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
-Following the BlockAck response, the HT STA may start transmission of another MPDU or A-MPDU a SIFS after the completion of the immediately preceding frame exchange sequence.
-The HT STA may retransmit unacknowledged MPDUs within the same TXOP or in a subsequent TXOP.
+Following the BlockAck response, the HT or VHT STA may start transmission of another MPDU or A-MPDU a SIFS after the completion of the immediately preceding frame exchange sequence.
+The HT or VHT STA may retransmit unacknowledged MPDUs within the same TXOP or in a subsequent TXOP.

 CID 8